TheRedBrain/rpg-crafting/README.md

 If other 'crafting tab provider blocks' are in a configurable radius around the interacted block, the corresponding tab can be accessed via a button.

 Each crafting tab has a level.
-It is 0 by default and can be increased by placing specific blocks in a configurable radius around the interacted block.
+It is 0 by default and can be increased in two ways:
+- by placing specific blocks in a configurable radius around the interacted block.
 This is controlled by block tags.
+- via entity attributes.
+Each crafting tab has a corresponding attribute (e.g. "rpgcrafting:crafting_tab_1_level" for the first tab)

+The server config provides options to customize how exactly the crafting tab level is calculated:
+- addition: the levels provided by both options are added up
+- higher value: the higher value of both options is used
+- blocks required: the attribute level is used, but the maximum value is determined by the block level

+### (In-)Active Tab Provider Blocks

+RPG Crafting provides a simple Java API to implement custom Tab (Level) Provider Blocks that can be (de-)activated.

+Use it by implementing the [TabProvider](https://github.com/TheRedBrain/rpg-crafting/blob/1.21.1/src/main/java/com/github/theredbrain/rpgcrafting/block/TabProvider.java) interface in your block class.

+Note that blocks still need to be in the corresponding block tags, to count towards tab( level)s.

 ## Stash Crafting